SuperFlyTV/casparcg-connection/src/scratch/responses.md

 Design choice:

-* Change IAMCPCommand definition to `IAMCPCommand<C extends Command, REQ extends CommandOptions, RES extends REQ & IAMCPResponse>`
+* Change IAMCPCommand definition to `IAMCPCommand<C extends Command, REQ extends CommandOptions, RES extends REQ>`
-* Contains a `result: Promise<RES>` property.
+* Contains a `result: Promise<RES & IAMCPResponse>` property.
 * Resolves on success, rejects on error.
+Rejects with AMCPError<IAMCPResponse>.

 When a response contains more information than the request's parameters allow in the options object, a *Command*`Response` interface is created that extends *Command*`Options`.
 This adds the parameters that can be returned.